i2p/i2p.i2p/installer/lib/jbigi/README.txt

 On Dec 30, 2005, the libjcpuid-x86-linux.so was updated to use the (year old) C version of jcpuid, rather than the C++ version.
 This removes the libg++.so.5 dependency that has been a problem for a few linux distros.

+On Feb 8, 2006, the libjbigi-linux-viac3.so was added to jbigi.jar after
+being compiled by jrandom on linux/p4 (cross compiled to --host=viac3)